TheMarex/prosem/Niklaus/RandomWalk.md

 Since each input graph is of finite size, we can define the state-transition matrix $P \in \mathbb{R}^{n \times n}$.

-We now whant to show the *unique* existence of a so called *stationary distribution*, that is a distribution $\pi$ for which:
+We now want to show the *unique* existence of a so called *stationary distribution*, that is a distribution $\pi$ for which:

 $\pi \cdot P = \pi$